 Assistance could be anything from attending appointments at the doctor, going to the Job-centre and interviews or helping to secure housing.
 It may be that help is needed to overcome other barriers, such as building self-esteem or dealing with mental health issues.

 If you know someone who may benefit from this help, please contact us via FIRST on 01522 663355, come in to see our team if you are visiting HMP Lincoln or email us on FIRST@LATcharity.org.uk

 Lincolnshire Action Trust has a long history of delivering effective resettlement support for both male and female prisoners across the prison estate.
 This involves undertaking an assessment of need, usually covering the pathways of housing, ETE and finance and debt.
 An individual action plan will then be agreed with each client to ensure all needs are addressed ready for release.
-We liaise closely with key agencies including CRC and NPS, as well as with family members to ensure resettlement plans are realistic and appropriate.
+We liaise closely with key agencies including the National Probation Service, as well as with family members to ensure resettlement plans are realistic and appropriate.